-- Provide a broad, balanced progressive and coherent curriculum that meets the needs of all children, ensuring appropriate pace and challenge and taking account of national advice, local guidance and the views of parents and children. - Enable all children to maximise their achievements by focusing on raising attainment across the curriculum and making effective use of assessment information to identify next steps in learning and ensure progress. - Plan and deliver high quality teaching and learning in a stimulating, challenging and inclusive environment that takes account of children's learning styles and individual needs, fosters motivation, independence, creativity and values individual achievement. - Provide pastoral care, guidance and appropriate support for all children to protect them from harm, abuse or neglect and promote a climate of mutual trust and respect in which their academic, physical and social needs can be fully met. - Provide inclusive support for learning strategies which improve the performance of any children experiencing any form of barrier to learning. - Work in partnership with parents, the community and other agencies to provide a stable, secure and stimulating environment in which children can learn effectively, grow in confidence and develop a healthy lifestyle. - Provide and manage the school's resources effectively to ensure optimum use of staff, finances, equipment and space for the benefit of all stakeholders.
+- We believe that education should take place in a fully inclusive environment with equal opportunities for all and that all children should learn to value and cultural differences. - Our school strives to be at the centre of the local community with positive and effective links to the wider and global communities. - Our Vision "Believe and you can Achieve" reflects our understanding and beliefs.
+We aim to ensure that the children at our school are provided with high-quality learning experiences based on a broad and balanced curriculum. - We plan and deliver high quality teaching and learning in a stimulating, challenging and inclusive environment that takes account of children's learning styles and individual needs, fosters motivation, independence, creativity and values individual achievement. - We provide pastoral care, guidance and appropriate support for all children to protect them from harm, abuse or neglect and promote a climate of mutual trust and respect in which their academic, physical and social needs can be fully met. - We work in partnership with parents, the community and other agencies to provide a stable, secure and stimulating environment in which children can learn effectively, grow in confidence and develop a healthy lifestyle.